panzi/mediaextract/README.md

 	                         all      all supported formats
 	                         default  the default set of formats (AIFF, ID3v2, Ogg, RIFF, MIDI, S3M, IT) aiff     big-endian (Apple) wave files
-	                         id3v2    MPEG files with ID3v2 tags at the start it       ImpulseTracker files
+	                         id3v2    MP1/2/3 files with ID3v2 tags at the start
+	                         it       ImpulseTracker files
 	                         midi     MIDI files
 	                         mod      FastTracker files
-	                         mpeg     any MPEG files (e.g. MP3)
+	                         mpg123   any MPEG layer 1/2/3 files (e.g. MP3)
 	                         ogg      Ogg files (Vorbis, FLAC, Opus, Theora, etc.) riff     little-endian (Windows) wave files
 	                         s3m      ScreamTracker III files
 	                         tracker  all tracker files (MOD, S3M, IT) wave     both RIFF and AIFF wave files

-	                       WARNING: Because MPEG files do not have a nice file magic, using the 'mpeg' format may cause *a lot* of false positives.
+	                       WARNING: Because MP1/2/3 files do not have a nice file magic, using the 'mpg123' format may cause *a lot* of false positives.
 Nowadays MP3 files usually have an ID3v2 tag at the start, so using the 'id3v2' format is the better option anyway.

 	                       The detection accuracy of MOD files is not much better and thus they are alos per default disabled.

-	                       NOTE: When using only the 'mpeg' format but not 'id3v2' any ID3v2 tag will be stripped.
+	                       NOTE: When using only the 'mpg123' format but not 'id3v2' any ID3v2 tag will be stripped.
 ID3v1 tags will still be kept.

 	                       If '-' is written before a format name the format will be